dwerner/slopshell/README.md

 # SlopShell 🍲

-*Once upon a time, this was ConnectBot - a respectable SSH client for Android.
-Now?
-It's SlopShell, because sometimes you need to embrace the chaos.*

 ## What is this?

 SlopShell is what happens when you take a perfectly good SSH client and turn it into a playground for half-baked ideas about Android-based Claude AI interactions.
 It's not pretty, it's not production-ready, but it's *interesting*.